mwhefner/datadash-application-template/readme.md

 Note: this step may take a considerable amount of time.

+7. Place the config file in the application's root directory.

 ## Running for Local Development

 1. Activate the virtual environment: